Law internships in Cape Town through VACorps:

 - Government organizations

 Become familiar with South African & International Law— Learn more about the intricacies of the South African legal code and work alongside qualified lawyers.

 Intern in a country that is famous for its human rights law traditions— The South African Constitution is revered as one of the most progressive and liberal constitutions in the world.
 Many of our human rights law internships will give you access to individuals who have been victims of human rights abuses.

 Work directly within the communities you serve through your daily internship work— Many of our best Cape Town law internship offerings are located at small grassroots NGOs that are based in the townships (low-income areas of the city).
 In such an internship setting, your daily work responsibilities will have a tangible impact on the communities you are serving.

-If you are interested in participating in one of our law internships in Cape Town, please contact us today to begin the application process.
+If you are interested in participating in one of our law internships in South Africa, please contact us today to begin the application process.